Slim Whitman: Personal life

-Whitman was married to Alma Geraldine "Jerry" Crist for 67 years, until her death in 2009.
-Jerry was born in Kansas, the daughter of church minister, A.D.
-Crist.
-The couple had two children, a daughter (Sharron, later Mrs. Beagle, born 1942), and a son (Byron Keith Whitman, born 1957).
-Byron, a performer and music producer, has released a number of recordings and toured and recorded with his father on numerous occasions.
+Whitman was married to Alma Geraldine "Jerry" Crist (August 9, 1924 – February 16, 2009) on June 28, 1941, until her death in 2009.
+She was born in Kansas, the daughter of church minister, A.D.
+Crist, and his wife.
+The couple had two children, a daughter (Sharron, born 1942, who later married Roy Beagle), and a son (Byron Keith Whitman, born 1957).

+Byron followed his father into music as a performer and producer.
+He released a number of recordings with his father, and also toured with him on numerous occasions.

-From 1957 until his death, Whitman lived at his estate, Woodpecker Paradise, in Middleburg, Florida.
+From 1957 until his death, Whitman lived with his family at his estate, Woodpecker Paradise, in Middleburg, Florida.

 He was a longtime active member and deacon at Jacksonville Church of the Brethren.
-A biography, “Mr. Songman: The Slim Whitman Story”, was written by Kenneth L. Gibble and published by Brethren Press in 1982.
+A biography, Mr. Songman: The Slim Whitman Story, was written by Kenneth L. Gibble and published in 1982 by Brethren Press.

-False obituary and death
+Mistaken obituary and later death

-On January 20, 2008, on what was, coincidentally, Whitman's 85th birthday, a premature obituary believed to have been started by an erroneous report was published by the Nashville Tennessean newspaper and later picked up virally on the newspaper's website.
+On January 20, 2008, on what was, coincidentally, Whitman's 85th birthday, a premature obituary was published by the Nashville Tennessean newspaper.
+It was later picked up virally on the newspaper's website.
+It was believed to have been based on an erroneous report.